starbuck10/JCoffie/_projects/2022-08-24-Experimental-Textiles.md

 <i>Assignment Details: Use the weekly template to describe the process of your midterm.
 Your documentation should include photos of at least three swatches that you created as you worked on the midterm as well as the drafts for those swatches.

-Identify at least three key decision points in your process where you changed plans, tried something new, or developed a new approach to optimize your swatch towards your heuristic.
+<i>Identify at least three key decision points in your process where you changed plans, tried something new, or developed a new approach to optimize your swatch towards your heuristic.

-Describe these in writing.
+<i>Describe these in writing.
 This is the primary place in the assignment where I will grade you on your decisions so provide strong reasoning for why you tried different techniques at different times.

-Include a reflection at the end of the documentation about what you would still like to try or what you think you should have done differently. </i>
+<i>Include a reflection at the end of the documentation about what you would still like to try or what you think you should have done differently.

 For my midterm I wanted to play around with dissolvable thread and determine how it would act within a fabric and exposed to water.
 Lifejackets for sailors use salt crystals to keep self-inflating vests from inflating with a CO2 cartridge until they are melting away from being soaked in water.
 I thought that some other naval purposes could be found by using a sugar based thread/fabric and was curious how different weaving structures would affect the capability of the thread (time to dissolve).
 This is what I ended on: I will experiment with structure around dissolvable thread weft picks and will time how long it takes to dissolve each swatch based on their structures to see if structure affects the dissolvable yarn’s dissolution rate.
 For fun, maybe I can integrate other weft materials to get a pattern to appear after the thread dissolves.